ArrushC/ArrushC/README.md

 **Open to Internships and Jobs**

 ## Things about me
 I am a computer science enthusiast and I enjoy conversations about STEM, gaming, sport, debateful and serious topics.
-A surprising fact that you might have not known about me is that I like to watch TV series a lot.
+A surprising fact that you might have not known about me is that I like to watch TV a lot.

 My pronouns are He/Him.